PanosAntoniadis/map_reduce-ntua/README.md

 The scope of the project is to find the coordinates of the top 5 pickup locations.
 In order to achieve this, we implemented the [K-means](https://en.wikipedia.org/wiki/K-means_clustering) with k=5, that clusters the pickup locations in five regions.

+## Requirements

+- numpy
+- simplekml

 ## Usage

-We assume that Spark and HDFS are installed in our system.
+We assume that Spark and HDFS are already installed in our system.

 - Upload data in hdfs